smarttecreveals/C-Keylogger/README.md

 # C++ Keylogger

-//use only for Educational Purposes
+// use only for Educational Purposes